cbusch-pivotal/cf-usage-report/README.md

 Change the `CF_USERNAME` and `CF_PASSWORD` to make the Apptio Auditor credentials.

 Finally, the `BASIC_USERNAME` and `BASIC_PASSWORD` variables can be changed to basic authentication used in the Apptio DataLink call to the service.
-For example: `http://basic:basic@apptio-usage-service.apps.mypcf.net/app-usage/2017/08`
+For example: `http://basic:basic@cf-usage-report.apps.mypcf.net/app-usage/2017/08`

 ### File contents for manifest.yml
 ```
 applications:
-- name: apptio-usage-service
+- name: cf-usage-report
   buildpack: go_buildpack
 env:
   CF_USAGE_API: https://app-usage.<SYSTEM-DOMAIN>